jcatrysse/redmine_parent_child_filters/README.md

 # Redmine Parent Child Filters Plugin

+**Version: 0.2.0 is in the alpha stage: do not use it in production yet!**

 This plugin provides advanced filtering capabilities for issues in Redmine based on their hierarchical relationships, allowing you to filter based on the `trackers` and `status` of parent and child issues.

 Link to Redmine plugin page: [Redmine Parent Child Filters Plugin](https://www.redmine.org/plugins/redmine_parent_child_filters)